-Preliminary estimated resident population (ERP) data are compiled and published quarterly and is generally made available five to six months after the end of each reference quarter.
-Every year, the 30 June ERP is further disaggregated by sex and single year of age, and is made available five to six months after the end of the reference quarter.
-Commencing with data for the September quarter 2006, revised estimates are released annually and made available 21 months after the end of the reference period for the previous financial year, once more accurate births, deaths and net overseas migration data becomes available.
+Preliminary estimated resident population (ERP) data are compiled and published quarterly and are generally made available five to six months after the end of each reference quarter.
+Every year, the 30 June ERP is further disaggregated by sex and single year of age.
+Commencing with data for September quarter 2006, revised estimates are released annually and made available 21 months after the end of the reference period for the previous financial year, once more accurate births, deaths and net overseas migration data becomes available.
 In the case of births and deaths, the revised data is compiled on a date of occurrence basis.
 In the case of net overseas migration, final data is based on actual traveller behaviour.
-Final estimates are made available every 5 years after a census and revisions are made to the previous inter-censal period.
+Final estimates are made available every 5 years after a Census and revisions are made to the previous inter-censal period.